 Upon receipt of a report, the Title IX Coordinator or Deputy will conduct an initial assessment or inquiry to determine the appropriate response to the report under this policy.
-This assessment is to determine whether the Complainant alleges sufficient information to suggest that Prohibited Conduct may have occurred.
+This assessment is to determine whether the Complainant alleges sufficient information to establish jurisdiction under the University's Title IX Policy and plausibly allege a violation of that policy.

-If the reported information would not support a violation of Prohibited Conduct, the Title IX Coordinator may decline to pursue an investigation.
-The matter may be referred to the appropriate administrative office, when needed.
+If the allegations in a formal complaint would not support a jurisdiction or a violation of the University's Title IX Policy, the Title IX Coordinator shall dismiss the formal complaint as a Title IX matter.
+However, the matter may be referred to the appropriate administrative office, when needed.
 The Title IX Coordinator will communicate the decided upon manner of resolution to the Complainant in writing.
 As a result of this meeting, depending on the nature of the allegations, the Title IX Coordinator may be obligated to report the incident to law enforcement pursuant to state law.

-The Title IX Coordinator will review with the Complainant the University's procedures for both informal and formal resolution, the rights of the Complainant, potential supportive measures of protection, information relating to law enforcement reporting if appropriate, and available medical and/or counseling resources as appropriate.
+The Title IX Coordinator or Deputy will review with the Complainant the University's procedures for both informal and formal resolution, the rights of the Complainant, potential supportive measures of protection, information relating to law enforcement reporting if appropriate, and available medical and/or counseling resources as appropriate.

 If the Complainant requests confidentiality or asks that the complaint not be pursued, the University will take all reasonable steps to investigate and respond to the Respondent consistent with the request for confidentiality or request not to pursue an investigation.
-If a Complainant insists that their name or other identifiable information not be disclosed to the alleged perpetrator, the University will inform the Respondent that its ability to respond may be limited.
+If a Complainant insists that their name or other identifiable information not be disclosed to the alleged perpetrator, the University will inform the Complainant that its ability to respond may be limited.